 IMF lending has always involved policy conditions.
 Until the early 1980s, IMF conditionality largely focused on macroeconomic policies.
 Subsequently, the complexity and scope of structural conditions increased, reflecting the IMF’s growing involvement in low-income and transition countries, where severe structural problems hampered economic stability and growth.

 In recent years, the IMF has become more flexible in the way it engages with countries on issues related to structural reform of their economies.
 The guidelines on conditionality were revised in 2002 following an extensive review.
 In March 2009, the IMF further modernized its conditionality framework in the context of a comprehensive reform to strengthen its capacity to prevent and resolve crises.
-The revised operational guidance to staff stipulates that structural conditions should be focused and tailored to member countries’ different policies and economic starting points.
-Moreover, structural performance criteria requiring formal waivers were abolished, and structural reforms are covered by reviews of overall program performance.
+In particular, structural performance criteria requiring formal waivers were abolished, and structural reforms, which should be focused and tailored to member countries’ different policies and economic starting points, are covered by reviews of overall program performance.

 As part of the wide-ranging reforms of the IMF’s lending toolkit in 2009, two new facilities that rely heavily on ex-ante conditionality were introduced.
 They include the Flexible Credit Line (FCL), which does not rely on traditional program conditionality but on rigorous pre-qualification criteria (also referred to as “ex-ante” conditionality).
 The Precautionary and Liquidity Line (PLL, formerly the Precautionary Credit Line) combines elements of both ex-ante and ex-post conditionality.
 In situations where a full-fledged economic program is either not necessary or not feasible, the IMF can provide financial support to meet urgent balance of payments needs under the Rapid Financing Instrument (RFI) and Rapid Credit Facility (RCF).

-On September 5, 2012, the IMF Executive Board discussed staff papers reviewing the guidelines on conditionality, as well as the design and effects of IMF-supported programs during the period 2002-September 2011 (with an emphasis on more recent years).
+The IMF Executive Board discussed staff papers reviewing the guidelines on conditionality most recently in September 2012.
 The review highlighted the IMF’s efforts to draw lessons from previous crises and provide better targeted and flexible lending.
-It also found conditionality in programs to be generally better tailored to individual country needs, more streamlined, and focused on core areas of IMF expertise than in the past.
+It found conditionality in programs (especially during 2008-2011) to be generally better tailored to individual country needs, more streamlined, and focused on core areas of IMF expertise than in the past.
 Programs have also adapted flexibly to changing economic circumstances, which has helped to achieve program objectives, and, at the same time, to safeguard social protection during crises (particularly in low-income countries).